Broshward/FehuMedia/README.md

+I am very sorry, but the #google don't let me to internet gouing (((:

+Do not worry and do not many attantion) This is just some simple utilities for my future photocamera)

 At present this is some scripts which I need for managing my photos.

 At the nice day this will become convenient manager for storage and various task with photos, for example posting images with its comment in Twitter :)